What’s new?

 Jewish Heritage Walking Tours In Krakow

-Another part of a Krakow walking tour is a visit to the Temple Synagogue, Old Synagogue, and Ramah Synagogue.
-You can plan your trip to Krakow for the annual Jewish cultural festival and include a stop at the event as part of your walking tour.
+Another part of a Jewish tour of Krakow is a visit to the Temple Synagogue, the Old Synagogue, and Ramah Synagogue.
+You can plan your trip to Krakow in time for the annual Jewish cultural festival and include a stop at the event as part of your tour. *If you are interested in visiting the oldest synagogue in Europe, read this post

 Bratislava Jewish Heritage Tour